xmacex/piano/README.md

 And later on, the three files were moved into the `ff`, `mf` and `pp` files, and the individual samples deleted.

 Sorted.

+## Limitations

+### Polyphony

+The implementation, as it is, is limited in polyphony – only one note can play from any of the dynamics at a time, though the dynamics can play in parellel.
+The Audio Sprites are implemented for all the ~88 notes across 3 dynamics, instead of 3 dynamics across the ~88 keys.
+This doesn't match how a physical piano works, of course.

+### Audio Sprite does not work solve pre-buffering

+The idea was to limit the number of HTTP requests and media resources down from one per sample ie. 3 * ~88 = ~264.
+The current Audio Sprite implementation has 3 resources to download, the one which would map to physical piano would have ~88.
+The HTTP >= 1.1 protocol uses the `Range` request header to ask the server to transfer a particular segment of it, and the response contains `Content-Range` header.
+So the idea of Audio Sprite does not really work around lag, as was hoped.